 - purchase used items more often, to prevent additional pollution and exploitation due to extraction and manufacturing processes.

-- keep items longer (especially cars and electronics) for the same reasons, and also to reduce toxic exposures due to recycling practicies.
+- keep items longer (especially cars and electronics) for the same reasons, and also to reduce toxic exposures due to recycling practices.

-By considering what we really need and evaluating our consumption habits, we can not only keep ourselves from debt and clutter, but we can "vote with our dollars" for a more just and equitable world.
+By considering what we really need and rejecting our culture's consumption habits, we can not only keep ourselves from debt and clutter, but we can "vote with our dollars" for a more just and equitable world.

 * Richard Foster's Freedom of Simplicity: Finding Harmony in a Complex World, suggested some of these ideas.